-Jake Skeets is Black Streak Wood, born for Waters Edge.
-Diné from Vanderwagen, New Mexico, he holds an MFA in poetry from the Institute of American Indian Arts.
-He is the author of Eyes Bottle Dark with a Mouthful of Flowers, winner of the National Poetry Series, Kate Tufts Discovery Award, American Book Award, and Whiting Award.
-He is from the Navajo Nation and teaches at the University of Oklahoma.
+Jake Skeets is the author of Eyes Bottle Dark with a Mouthful of Flowers, selected by the National Poetry Series and winner of the Kate Tufts Discovery Award and an American Book Award.
+A Whiting Award recipient, Skeets is from the Navajo Nation and was appointed the Nation’s third Poet Laureate.
+He is an assistant professor of English at the University of Oklahoma.

 Like this author?
 Sign up for occasional updates